JosephSalisbury/python-bittorrent/README.markdown

 python-bittorent
 =========
-python-bittorent is a BitTorrent library, written entirely in Python. \n It aims to be simple, clean, and efficient.
+python-bittorent is a BitTorrent library, written entirely in Python.
+It aims to be simple, clean, and efficient.

 bittorrent.py
 ------------